 Accurate wage information helps employers identify the competitive pay range for attracting employees for specific occupations in their area of the state.

-By completing the survey, you are:
+By completing the report, you are:

 -